Approaching Globally Optimal Energy Efficiency in Interference Networks via Machine Learning: : a Permutation-Equivariant Neural Network Architecture for Optimization in Interference Channels

+The above-described information processing is illustrated in Figure~\ref{fig:info_processing}.
+An important advantage of the proposed method is the low complexity due to the small number of trainable parameters because all channels use the same filters (\eqref{eq:c1_computation} - \eqref{eq:c4_computation}) to process the information.
+Therefore, the number of trainable neural network parameters is independent from the number of user-\gls{bs} pairs.
+In the proposed architecture, there are 39844 trainable parameters.
+Compared to it, the neural network with fully connected layers proposed in~\cite{matthiesen2020globally} has 8708189 trainable parameters, which is approximately 218 times more than the \InterferenceNet architecture.

-The proposed \InterferenceNet architecture is permutation-equivariant intuitively because the above-defined 4 categories do not change by any permutation and the summation within a category is permutation-invariant.
+Besides the complexity, another advantage of the proposed \InterferenceNet architecture is its permutation-equivariance.
+Intuitively, it is because the above-defined 4 categories do not change by any permutation and the summation within a category is permutation-invariant.
 Mathematically, the permutation-equivariance is proved as follows.